Fuhad-Olaniyi-Boluwatife/Sales-Dataset/README.md

 **Proportion of sales by region**

-The donut chart presents the breakdown of total sales across three key regions: East, Central, and West.
-The East region dominates with $318K in sales, accounting for 47% of the total and representing nearly half of all revenue.
-The Central region follows with $247K (37%), contributing slightly over one-third of sales, while the West region trails significantly at just $110K (16%).
+The donut chart depicts the proportional division of total sales among the three primary regions: East, Central, and West.
+The East exerts dominance with $318K in sales, making up 47% of the whole, which is basically half of the revenue.
+It is then followed by the Central region, with $247K, or 37%, contributing just over one-third to the sales, while the West region is grossly behind at $110K (16%).

-**Key Observation:** This distribution reveals a substantial imbalance in regional performance, with the East region driving the majority of sales.
-The significant underperformance of the West region, which contributes less than one-fifth of total revenue, suggests potential opportunities for targeted sales strategies to improve performance in this area and create a more balanced regional contribution to overall sales.
+**Key Observation:** This indicates a big imbalance in regional performance, with the East region having most of its sales.
+Because the West region underperforms to such an extent, contributing less than one-fifth to total revenue, there lie opportunities for implementing focused sales strategies in improving this area toward more balanced regional contributions to total sales.

 **Category Breakdown Across the Region**

-This profit analysis shows how money is made across three regions (East, Central, West) from five product types. as have seen before, the East region makes the most profit ($291,533 - nearly half of all profits), followed by Central ($223,877 - about one-third), and West ($99,120 - just 16%).
-All regions show the same basic pattern: Urban products dominate, Accessories do little, and other products contribute very little.
-Urban products are by far the biggest earners, making up 91-93% of each region's profits.
-Accessories consistently come second with 5-7% of profits, while Mix products contribute about 2.5-2.7%.
-Rural and Youth products barely make any money at all.
+This profit analysis depicts money generation across three regions (East, Central, and West) for five product categories.
+As have been seen before, the East puffs up as the most profitable region ($291,533, contributing almost half of all profits), followed by the Central ($223,877—contributing roughly one-third), and then lastly the West ($99,120—just 16%).
+All regions display the same basic pattern: urban products are in the lead, accessories seem negligible, and other products contribute few profits.
+Urban products generate 91%-93% of profits from any region.
+Accessories earn profits that range between 5% and 7%, whereas Mix products stand at around 2.5% to 2.7%.
+Rural and youth products barely make any money at all.

-**Key Observation:** This tells us we should probably focus most on Urban products everywhere, maybe try to sell more Accessories, and figure out why West isn't making as much money despite selling similar products.
-The nearly zero profits from Rural products across all regions might mean we need to either improve how we sell them or stop offering them.
-The consistency across regions suggests customers everywhere prefer the same types of products, which could make planning easier.
+**Key observation:** This shows we should probably focus mostly on looking at Urban products anywhere, possibly push more accessory products as well, and find out why West is not making much money despite selling similar products.
+Looking at rural products, they tend to bring almost zero in profits across all regions.
+I think we must either work on selling them better or give up on them.
+This uniformity across regions suggests that customers all over share the preference for the same kind of products, which may facilitate the planning process.

+## Conclusion

+Looking from the customer perspective, the business gets high retention rates and a loyal customer base that keeps returning to them, indicating very high satisfaction and loyalty.
+While on customer segmentation, the Silver-tier customers constitute a strong base at mid-level, although greater efforts can be channelled into acquiring higher-value Platinum-tier customers.
+Based on location, we found customers clustered in states like Texas, California, and Florida; these markets clearly stand to benefit from marketing and engagement efforts targeted at them.
+Annual spending amount trends are further used to identify consistent high spenders as well as mark those customers who may require re-engagement.

+We can see from the sales perspective that the revenue and profit show a tight relationship between 2011 and 2016, inferring the latter always being brought about by the former in same proportion from the performance trend.
+Also, the linear positive correlation between unit price and unit cost affirms stable pricing policies, indicating that at no point in time does the store run at a loss merely looking at the gross profit.
+But since from the data set nothing was said about the operation cost, taxation, and other expenses, we can't drill down to see if the company isn't at risk after other expenses have been paid.
+Still on sales, Urban products show sustained growth, with the majority of sales coming from this category.
+In contrast, underperforming Rural products continue to damage the brand's image, necessitating further consideration for uplifting or repositioning this category.
+Additional yearly sales filters provide more insights into the inner workings of sales and point to new trends or irregularities.

+Revenue-wise, the East region is the topper, whereas the West significantly underperforms.
+This regional split may hold some clues for strategies in the underperforming areas, especially the West.
+The urban product category is a constant success across all regions.
+This suggests that there are strong customer affinities that are uniformly established, which should now ease the way forward with planning and product focus.

 ## Recommendations

 ## Referencing

+pragmatic world